 - States were not allowed to remove voters from the rolls solely for non-voting.
 Voters were allowed to be removed only if they requested it or if they died, moved out of jurisdiction, or were removed because of a felony conviction or mental incapacity.

 Although the NVRA prohibited the removal of voters from the rolls simply for non-voting, it did allow states to use non-voting as a trigger to inquire whether a non-voter had moved from the jurisdiction without notifying local election officials.
 In particular, a state can remove someone from the rolls if it sends a notice to a non-voter and the non-voter fails to respond (or vote) within the next two federal elections.
+In 2018, the U.S. Supreme Court considered the issue of how aggressively states could initiate removal proceedings when registered voters failed to vote.
+In Husted v.
+A. Philip Randolph Institute, the Court ruled that Ohio’s practice of sending a mailed notice to non-voters after their first missed election to start the removal process was allowed under the NVRA.

-The NVRA exempted states that either did not have a voter registration requirement or allowed registration on Election Day at the polls at the time the NVRA passed.
-Later, the exemption was extended to two states that passed Election Day registration soon after the passage of the NVRA.
-As a result, Idaho, Minnesota, New Hampshire, North Dakota, Wisconsin, and Wyoming are the only six states exempt from the NVRA.
+When the NVRA passed, it exempted states that either did not have a voter registration requirement or allowed registration on Election Day at the polls.
+Later, the exemption was extended to two states that passed Election Day registration soon after the NVRA was passed.

 How many are registered?

-However, these registration statistics are undoubtedly an overestimate due to the persistence of deadwood on the rolls.
+However, these registration statistics are undoubtedly an overestimate due to the persistence of “deadwood” on the rolls.
 Precisely how much deadwood persists on voter rolls is unknown and subject to intense research and public debate.
 In his paper “Too Large, Too Small, or Just Right?”, Charles Stewart finds that much of the deadwood on the rolls results from a failure to remove voters once they move rather than accidentally retaining dead voters on the rolls.

-The following two maps illustrate reported voter registration rates in 2022 using two methods.
+The following two maps illustrate reported voter registration rates in 2024 using two methods.
 The first map shows registration rates based on the officially reported number of registered voters in each state.
-The second map relies on responses to the 2022 Voting and Registration Supplement of the Current Population Survey, conducted by the U.S. Census.
+The second map relies on responses to the 2024 Voting and Registration Supplement of the Current Population Survey, conducted by the U.S. Census.

 New developments

-States have increasingly been adopting new approaches to voter registration.
-This has been spawned by a mix of citizen activism aimed at mobilizing new voters, the concern of public officials with low turnout rates, and the desire to take advantage of computer technologies to decrease the costs of registering voters while at the same time increasing the accuracy of voter lists.
+States are increasingly adopting new approaches for registering voters.
+These changes have been prompted by a mix of citizen activism aimed at mobilizing new voters, the concern of public officials with low turnout rates, and the desire to implement new technology to both decrease the cost of registering voters and improve voter list accuracy.

 Though studies of AVR and voter turnout are still preliminary, there are promising findings showing that AVR does increase rates of voter registration significantly across the board.
 A Brennan Center analysis from 2019 found that Georgia, in particular, nearly doubled its rate of voter registrations after the implementation of the policy.
 Indeed, the analysis found that all states that implemented AVR saw a rise in registration rates.